-Public interest winding up petitions are very serious court applications.
+Public interest winding up petitions are very serious.
 If a company is wound up in the public interest, a director disqualification claim will inevitably follow, often with a personal claim for repayment of company losses.
 Our brilliant team can help defend petitions and advise on the threat of disqualification.
-Let us help.

 The term “public interest” is pervasive to many areas of the legal framework within the UK.

-It extends from legislation granting or extending rights granted to the general public (in the public interest), the courts judicially reviewing interpretations of the law by government (as far as it may extend to procedure or the application of the law) through to specific litigation claims issued “in the public interest”.
+It extends from legislation granting rights to the general public (in the public interest), the courts judicially reviewing interpretations of the law by government (as far as it may extend to procedure or the application of the law) through to specific litigation claims issued “in the public interest”.

 It is against this background that there is the ability to wind up companies which are not perceived to be acting in the public interest.
 The idea is to allow the Secretary of State to intervene at an early stage – to protect the public from any further harm.

 Defending a public interest winding up petition